Aandri99/redpitaya-knowledgebase/manual.rst

 Red Pitaya offers a flexible SPI configuration, allowing users to interface with a variety of devices.
 The SPI pins are accessible via the extension connector E1.
 Users can configure the SPI mode, clock frequency, and other parameters to match the connected peripheral device.
 The SPI interface on Red Pitaya can be employed for various applications, including:

--Reading data from sensors.
+- Reading data from sensors.
--Communicating with external memory modules.
+- Communicating with external memory modules.
--Interfacing with display modules or ADCs.
+- Interfacing with display modules or ADCs.

 Red Pitaya provides a set of tools and libraries to facilitate SPI communication.
 Users can configure the SPI parameters, initiate data transfers, and manage the connected devices efficiently.